abhayastudios/nativescript-contacts-lite/README.md

 ### iOS

-On the iOS simulator with >1000 contacts it returns up to ~600ms.
+On the iOS simulator with >1000 contacts it returns in up to ~600ms.
 This could use some real iOS device data if anyone has some.

 ## Installation